Pending Legislation in New York State

 The Coalition is NOT in favor of this legislation.
 Please see the letter to Senate sponsor Andrew Lanza regarding this legislation.
 In addition, this bill was passed in both the Assembly and the Senate, so any opposition communication against this becoming law must go directly to the Governor before he signs it.

-Along with the Donaldson Adoption Institute, Voice for Adoption, North American Council on Adoptable Children (NACAC), Child Welfare League of America (CWLA), the Coalition has presented a letter to Governor Cuomo requesting a veto action on the “bad” Adoptee Rights Bill A5036B.
+Along with the Donaldson Adoption Institute ( DAI), Voice for Adoption, North American Council on Adoptable Children (NACAC), Child Welfare League of America (CWLA), the Coalition has presented a letter to Governor Cuomo requesting a veto action on the “bad” Adoptee Rights Bill A5036B.
 Read the letter to Governor Cuomo here.

 The Coalition SUPPORTS this legislation.
 Please see the Coalition’s OBC One Sheet to further understand the differences in these two bill.